 If you're traveling through New York in a big rig, you might want to stay elsewhere for your Lewey Lake adventure.
 This campground, though spacious, can only accommodate vehicles between 20 and 40 feet long.
 No hookups or pull-through sites are provided, although generator use is permitted between 9 AM and 11 AM and again from 4 PM to 7 PM.
 On-site amenities include restroom and shower facilities, dump and recycling stations, and ice and firewood sales.

 You'll need to obtain a camping permit before occupying your site.
 While dogs are welcome to tag along for your camping trip at Lewey Lake, you must present proof of current rabies vaccination at check-in.
+There will be no phone reception during your stay, so come prepared for some off-grid fun.
+Lewey Lake Campground is open during the warmer months from mid-May to mid-October.

 Lewey Lake Campground

 Reservations are not required for overnight stays at Lewey Lake Campground.
-Walk-in campers will almost always find a spot here throughout the week, but those planning their stay during a holiday weekend during the peak season will want to reserve their site online in advance.
+Walk-in campers will almost always find a spot here throughout the week, but those planning their visit during a holiday weekend during the peak season will want to reserve their site online in advance.

 Seasonal activities in Lewey Lake Campground

 Nothing completes a camping trip quite like a family picnic, and Lewey Lake is renowned as one of the prime picnicking spots in the area.
 Although most campsites have their own picnic table and fire pit, you can also chow down on your favorite finger foods in the park's picnic area, which comes complete with cozy fireplaces.
+There are no reservations available at the picnic area, so all picnicking is available on a first-come, first-served basis only.

-Pack your best hiking boots in the campervan for your Lewey Lake excursion -- you'll need them if you plan to tackle the Sucker Brook Trail!
+Pack your best hiking boots in the campervan for your Lewey Lake excursion—you'll need them if you plan to tackle the Sucker Brook Trail!
 This route starts right at the campground and stretches for more than 15 miles throughout New York's Adirondack region.
 If you're looking for a real challenge, connect to the statewide Northville-Lake Placid Trail.
 For a shorter walk with stunning views, head a few miles from the campground to find the trailhead for the Snowy Mountain Fire Tower Trail.